Mezzky/react-learn/README.md

 # Learning ReactJS

-This repository is about my Journey while L e arning ReactJS for Frontend Development.
+This repository is about my Journey while L earning ReactJS for Frontend Development.